GinkoBalboa/parfis/doc/sphinx/source/index.rst

     pip install parfis

-After installing you can try if the library loads and check the info of the istalled build with the following three commands from your python terminal:
+After installing you can try if the library loads and check the info of the installed build with the following three commands from youre python terminal:

 .. code-block:: python